 Pain occurs when different stimuli send messages through the nervous system to the brain.
 These stimuli can be mechanical, like pressure, puncture, burn, or chemical irritants.
 Nerve endings sense these stimuli and transmit the messages through neural pathways called nociceptors in the nervous system.
 The brain receives these messages and perceives the pain.

 Benefits of PEMF

-In studies done on both humans and animals, researchers found that PEMF devices can help alleviate pain equivalent to the degree that some prescription drugs can.
-Magnetic therapy can help with pain issues throughout several regions of the body, and in many cases, the entire body.
-Regular exposure to pulsed electromagnetic fields has linked to a reduced need for pain medication.
-In many cases, depending on the severity of pain, PEMF therapy can eliminate the need for pain medication.
+In studies conducted on both humans and animals, it has been observed that PEMF devices can provide pain relief comparable to certain prescription drugs.
+Magnetic therapy has shown effectiveness in addressing pain in various parts of the body, including widespread pain.
+Consistent exposure to pulsed electromagnetic fields has been associated with a decreased reliance on pain medication.
+In fact, for many individuals, depending on the severity of their pain, PEMF therapy can potentially eliminate the need for pain medication altogether.